tetaankk/typescript-todo/README.md

 # typescript-todo

-A simple barebones app to get in touch with TypeScript.
+A simple barebones app to get in touch with TypeScript: types and interfaces.
+Feels good!!